• Skip to main content

 Chinchillas make for one of the best pets you can choose to adopt for your family.
 Do some research, provide a loving and ethical home, and you will be fine!

-When it comes to rose hips specifically, they are perfectly safe.
+When it comes to rose hips specifically, they are perfectly safe and one of the best fruits chinchillas can eat.
 In moderation, of course.

 Keep it to 1 or two per week, and you should have no issues.
 Just to be safe, monitor your chinchilla after the treat, to see if it is suffering any negative consequences.